 Interestingly, I’ve found spas use nearly all of the seven aroma categories found on a blending wheel.
 So, you won’t find a spa scent that only uses floral aromas or exclusively woodland aromas, for example.

 We also must remember that some essential oils are in more than one aroma category, just as some are in more than one perfume note level.
 Lavender is one such oil that can be found in the floral and herbal categories, and as well as frankincense takes residence in the resin and exotic categories.

-Primarily essential oil blends spas seem to gravitate most often to these combinations:
+Primarily essential oil blends spas seem to gravitate most often are a combination of these:

 citrus + herbal + woodlands

 It can be as simple as combining uplifting lemon with refreshing basil and grounding juniper.
 Get out your oils and get creative!
 Who knows, you may find yourself creating a signature scent for your at-home spa.